 The Yankee Building supports many systems of State and national importance.
-However, the building is currently in a state of disrepair and was not designed for its current function as a communications facility.
+However, the building is currently in a State of disrepair [and was not designed for its current function as a communications facility.
 At the request of the Commission, an assessment of the building was completed in 2019 addressing fire protection, communications equipment, and alternatives for building use with recommendations.
-An opinion of costs for reconstruction and a proposed Summit site plan were provided.
-The Commission should continue to pursue actions to determine how to properly provide an up-to-date communications and maintenance facility including consideration of what other uses might be incorporated in such a facility.
+An opinion of costs for reconstruction and proposed Summit site plan were provided].
+The Commission [should continue to pursue actions to] determine how to properly provide an up-to-date communications and maintenance facility [including consideration of what other uses might be incorporated in such a facility].
 As part of this process, the Commission should explore funding opportunities to determine whether there is federal public safety funding for items like, for instance, fire suppression.
 The Commission shall also assist N.H.
-State Parks in utilizing the Capital Budget Process, the American Rescue Plan Act ("ARPA") funding, and other funding sources such as the private sector.
-Elements other than just communication, such as aesthetic and environmental impacts, will be considered when siting, building, or maintaining summit towers and the Yankee Building.
+State Parks in utilizing the Capital Budget Process, the American Rescue Plan Act ("ARPA") funding, and other funding sources [such as the private sector].
+Elements other than just communication should be considered when siting, building, or maintaining summit towers and the Yankee Building.
 As part of its efforts, N.H.
 State Parks should consider the potential of having a third party construct and operate a telecommunications facility.